-Execution: Wash the chicken.
-Peel the potatoes and cut them on quarters.
-Add the salt & pepper and the oregano.
-Then, chop the garlic coarsely.
-Put them all in a large baking pan.
-Add the olive oil with some water.
+Instructions: Wash the chicken.
+Peel the potatoes and cut them into wedges.
+Add salt, pepper, oregano, and the garlic cloves, finely chopped.
+Place them all in a large baking pan.
+Drizzle with the olive oil and add some water.

-Bake for 1,5 hours at 180-200 degrees.
-When the chicken is baked take it off the oven and pour the lemon juice on top while it is still hot.
+Bake for 1.5 hours at 180-2000 C. When the chicken skin crisps up ,take it out of the oven and pour the lemon juice on top while it is still hot.
 Ready!

 - 4 big chopped tomatoes